 Occupation: Associate, Promontory Financial Group, an IBM Company

-Education: Gaithersburg HS, University of Maryland, University of Chicago Booth School of Business
+Education: Gaithersburg HS (Academy of Finance), University of Maryland, University of Chicago Booth School of Business

 You work in the financial industry.
 Can you explain what you do?